Digital transformation has completely changed the relationship between companies and consumers.

 McDonald’s

-Thanks to its investments in Customer-Centric strategies, the North American fast-food chain has gained an even better understanding of what its clients are looking for.
+Thanks to its investments in Customer-Centric strategies, the North American fast-food chain has gained an even deeper understanding of what its clients are looking for.

-Whether by its actions on social media or even in the deep study of customer behavior, McDonald’s overcame the competition of some brands that were beginning to challenge its domain.
+Whether by its actions on social media or even in the in-depth study of customer behavior, McDonald’s overcame the competition of some brands that were beginning to challenge its domain.

 With Big Data analysis, for example, the company realized that its customers missed healthier options on the menu and started to make breakfast items available at other hours of operation.